 Common Man Thanksgiving Buffets or Order To-go

-The Common Man restaurants in Concord, Claremont and Windham plus Foster’s Boiler Room in Plymouth and the Lakehouse in Meredith all offer an uncommon buffet on Thanksgiving Day (do check the website for price and menu details as they can vary from place to place).
+The Common Man restaurants in Concord, Claremont and Windham are all offering an uncommon buffet on Thanksgiving Day (do check the website for price and menu details as they can vary from place to place).
 Also, if you find yourself traveling from one set of in-laws to the other, take a break at one of many diners in the Common Man Family of Restaurants — the 104 Diner in New Hampton, the Airport Diner in Manchester, the Tilt’n Diner in Tilton and the Hi-way Diners at the 93 north and south rest areas in Hooksett.

 The Mile Away

-Yes, you absolutely can get a traditional roast turkey dinner at the Mile Away (served with all your favorite sides, including stuffing), but maybe branch out a bit with some of their unique offerings, including wienerschnitzel, which is tender veal pounded, breaded, and sautéed until golden brown.
-The menu also includes prime rib, veal or chicken Marsala, baked and stuffed acorn squash, maple glazed salmon, jumbo shrimp and more.
+Yes, you absolutely can get a traditional roast turkey dinner at the Mile Away (served with all your favorite sides, including stuffing), but maybe branch out a bit with some of their unique offerings, including pork schnitzel, which is tender pork pounded, breaded, and sautéed until golden brown.
+The menu also includes roast sirloin, pork normandy, vegetarian acorn squash, maple glazed salmon, jumbo shrimp and more.
 Desserts range from pumpkin pie (of course) and bread pudding to sorbet and cheesecake.
-The meal costs $32.95 and includes an appetizer, salad, entrée and dessert.
+The meal costs $34 and includes an appetizer, salad, entrée and dessert.

 Grand Thanksgiving Buffet

 Head to the beautiful Mountain View Grand Resort and Spa for the annual Grand Thanksgiving Buffet that’s held in the Crystal Ballroom on Thanksgiving Day.
-The buffet runs from 12 to 5 p.m., and reservations are required and the dress code is business casual.
-Pricing: ages 13 and older are $65 and ages 6 to 12 are $25.
-Children age 5 and under eat free.
+This year they are offering a plated four-course meal with five delicious entrée options from 12 to 5 p.m.
+Reservations are required and the dress code is business casual.
+Pricing ranges from $45-$58.
 Call (855) 837-2100 for reservations.
 Thanksgiving specials for lunch and dinner will also be available in the Harvest Tavern.

 The Stonehurst Manor

-From 12 to 6 p.m., enjoy traditional turkey, Southern-fried turkey, maple-smoked turkey and a whole menu of other offerings from prime rib to vegetables and and polenta.
+From 12 to 6 p.m., enjoy traditional turkey, Southern-fried turkey, and a whole menu of other offerings from prime rib to vegetables and and polenta.
 The choices here are wide and elegant for a truly special holiday dinner.
-Pricing: adults are $38 and children 12 and under are $24 (a children’s menu is offered).
+Pricing: $46 a person.

 The Red Jacket Mountain View Resort in North Conway consistently snags the family-friendly resort award in Best of NH.
-They offer a two-night package that includes Thanksgiving dinner, breakfast each morning, admission to the indoor water park, outlet shopping coupons, and a full weekend of activities and events.
+They offer dinner a Thanksgiving buffet, and after you finish dinner you can enjoy admission to the indoor water park and a full weekend of outdoor activities.